sapcc/limes/docs/users/api-v1-specification.md

 * `area`: Limit query to resources in services in this area.
 May be given multiple times.
 * `resource`: When combined, with `?service=`, limit query to that resource (e.g. `?service=compute&resource=instances`).
 May be given multiple times.
+* `detail`: If given, list subresources for resources that support it.
+(See subheading below for details.)

 Returns 200 (OK) on success.
 Result is a JSON document like: